aomlomics/tourmaline/README.md

 Tourmaline requires the following software:

 * Conda
-* QIIME 2 version `2018.11` (should work with later versions but has not been tested)
+* QIIME 2 version `2018.11` (minor changes to Snakefile commands are required to work with later versions)
 * Snakemake
 * Tournmaline (this repository)